*Free* Pop-Up Writing Workshop: Love & Intimacy (Feb 25)

 No writing experience necessary, this workshop is for all levels of writers and non-writers who want an environment in which to practice and commune with others.
 We will discuss tricks and tips for accessing and writing personal stories, particularly related to traumatic and difficult life events, such as a predisposition to cancer, as well as practice writing via prompts.
 Participants will also have the opportunity to share their writing if they so desire.
 There will be no critics, only listening.
 No pressure to share.

-Since 2016, April has guided hundreds of writers through the Wildfire writing workshops and published 50 issues of Wildfire Magazine.
+Since 2016, April has guided hundreds of writers through the Wildfire writing workshops and published over 50 issues of Wildfire Journal.

 April believes strongly that helping others tell their stories has the dramatic effect of turning a traumatic cancer experience into an empowering one.
 April lives with her husband and young daughter in Santa Cruz.
 Although she loves town life, she also likes to get away from all the hustle and bustle whenever she can to hike in the woods, but writing memoir remains April’s purest escape.

-Related Wildfire Magazine issues: Subscribers can find all our previous Wildfire Magazine issues in the digital archives.
+Related Wildfire Magazine issues: Subscribers can find all our previous Wildfire Journal issues in the digital archives, including the 2019 and 2023 Love & Intimacy issues.
 Others can purchase print and digital issues here.